Imagine logging into your website one morning only to find that it’s been hacked.

-As a web designer, I often get new clients coming to me for help in these kinds of emergencies, and whilst we can usually get the website (or a subsequent version) up and running again within a few days, it is still a stressful time for all involved.
+As a web designer, I often get new clients coming to me for help in these kinds of emergencies, and whilst we can usually get the website (or a subsequent version) up and running again within a day or so, it is still a stressful time for all involved.
 And seeing all of your creative skills and brilliant copy vanishing into cyberspace never to be seen again, can make you want to give up your web presence altogether.

 If you want to avoid this situation with your WordPress site, prevention is always better than cure.
 So make sure you regularly change your password, update your plugins, backup your website (try WordPress Backup to Dropbox), login to your website regularly, update your themes when available and only download plugins from familiar resources.

-In addition, I would also suggest you consider the following three security plugins.
+In addition, I would also suggest you consider taking the following actions on your WordPress website:

 Wordfence is ‘the most downloaded security plugin for WordPress websites’ and is a great weapon in the war against global hackers.
 You can choose a free or premium plan (and the premium version can be as little as $8/9 per month) and it’s really easy to install.